worldmaking/digm5520/index.md

 **Milestone A: Minimum Viable Product**

+- **Possible scene graph**
+  - Root (Scene)
+    - Project world (i.e. the non-user world contents shared and synced via the server)
+    - Other users (all users other than current player, synced via the server)
+    - User interface

 - **Basic object manipulation**
   - Three.js has a built-in [Transform Controls](https://threejs.org/docs/#examples/en/controls/TransformControls), though it is mouse-centric, and might not be that easy to port to VR
     - [Example](https://threejs.org/examples/#misc_controls_transform)